Opium Wars

 The Opium Wars (鸦片战争 (鴉片戰爭, Yāpiàn zhànzhēng)) were two conflicts waged between the Qing dynasty and the Western powers during the mid-19th century.

 The First Opium War was fought from 1839 to 1842 between China and the British Empire.
 It was triggered by the Qing government's campaign to enforce its prohibition of opium, which included destroying opium stocks owned by British merchants and the British East India Company.
 The British government responded by sending a naval expedition to force the Chinese government to pay reparations and allow the opium trade.
-The Second Opium War was waged by Britain and France against China from 1856 to 1860, and consequently resulted in China being forced to legalise opium.
+The Second Opium War was waged by Britain and France against China from 1856 to 1860, and resulted in China being forced to legalise opium.

-In each war, the superior military advantages enjoyed by European forces led to several easy victories over the Chinese military, with the consequence that China was compelled to sign the unequal treaties to grant favourable tariffs, trade concessions, reparations and territory to Western powers.
-The two conflicts, along with the various treaties imposed during the century of humiliation, weakened the Chinese government's authority and forced China to open specified treaty ports (including Shanghai) to Western merchants.
-In addition, China ceded sovereignty over Hong Kong to the British Empire, which maintained control over the region until 1997.
+In the wars, the military advantages enjoyed by Europeans led to several easy victories over the Chinese military and China was compelled to sign the unequal treaties to grant favourable tariffs, trade concessions, reparations and territory to Western powers.
+The two conflicts, along with the treaties imposed during the century of humiliation, weakened Chinese sovereignty and forced China to open treaty ports (including Shanghai) to Western merchants.
+China ceded sovereignty over Hong Kong to the British in 1841, which maintained control over the region until 1997.
+These developments later became central to Nationalist narratives in China and were cited by movements such as the Chinese Communist Party to legitimize efforts to restore sovereignty and resist foreign influence.